Int. No. 746-A

 2. Itemization of all services to be provided to the customer, as well as the fees and costs to be charged to the customer for each service.

-3. A statement that original documents [required to be] submitted in connection with an application for an immigration-related benefit made to [the federal bureau of citizenship and immigration services or for other certifications, benefits or services provided by government] any other governmental entity, may not be retained by the provider for any reason, including [payment of] the customer’s failure to pay fees or costs.
+3. A statement that original documents [required to be] submitted in connection with an application for an immigration-related benefit made to [the federal bureau of citizenship and immigration services or for other certifications, benefits or services provided by government] any governmental entity, may not be retained by the provider for any reason, including [payment of] the customer’s failure to pay fees or costs.

 4. A statement that the provider shall give the customer a signed form affirming receipt of each original document, as well as a complete copy of such document, immediately upon taking possession of such original document for submission or any other purpose.